AS/NZS 3112: Voltage

 In 1980, the International Electrotechnical Commission (IEC) rationalised the 220 V and 240 V nominal voltage levels around the world to a consistent 230 V. This rationalisation was ostensibly made to improve the economics of making appliances by allowing manufacturers to produce a range of items with a rated voltage of 230 V. Not all countries have yet converted to the new standard.

 The nominal voltage in most areas of Australia had been set at 240 V in 1926.
 In 2000, Standards Australia issued a system Standard AS60038, with 230 V as the nominal voltage with a +10% to −6% variation at the point of supply, i.e., 253 V to 216.2 V. A new power quality standard, AS 61000.3.100, was released in 2011 that details additional requirements.
 The new standard stipulates a nominal 230 V, and the allowable voltage to the customer's point of supply is, as mentioned, +10% to −6%.
 However, the preferred operating range is +6% to −2%.
 (244 V–225 V).

 In Australia, the actual voltages delivered to customers is set at the state/territory level.
-As of 2022, all states/territories have transitioned to 230 V standards.
+As of 2022, all states/territories (excluding Western Australia, which remains at 240 V) have transitioned to 230 V standards.
 Queensland began the transition to 230 V in 2017.
 The reason given for Queensland's decision to move was the increased use of grid-tied rooftop solar installations raising the grid voltage.
 By lowering the voltage to 230 V, additional headroom of 960 megawatts was created to accommodate future residential power generation from rooftop solar.

 The voltage in Fiji, Tonga, and Papua New Guinea is still 240 V. In China, the Solomon Islands, and Argentina the voltage is 220 V.